arribass/Salesforce-Notes/App Builder/AppBuilder.md

 Apex Email Handler
 ## Data Modeling and Management

-## Given a scenario determine the appropriate data model
+### Given a scenario determine the appropriate data model

+Person Account cannot have hierarchical structure
 ### Given a scenario, determine the considerations when selecting or changing a field data type

+All Types of fields:

 Case Picklist to Multipicklist values retain

+### Given a scenario, determine the options and considerations when importing and exporting data, including the capabilities of external data sources.

+Loading restricted picklist

 ## User Interface